-Walkout basement can be used for very different purposes .Roughly 133 million houses in the United States, about 37 million were built with a basement, giving the homeowner more usable space.
-In many of those cases, the homes were built without the basement being finished, either to use that space as a bedroom, storage or to hold in reserve for additional family living space sometime in the future.
+The walkout basement can be used for very different purposes.
+Of the roughly 133 million houses in the United States, about 37 million were built with a basement, giving the homeowner more usable space.
+In many of those cases, the homes were built without the basement being finished, either to use that space as a bedroom or storage or to reserve it for additional family living space sometime in the future.

 Those homeowners with the foresight to have their dream home, first family, or home built on an unfinished basement provide themselves with great living space and the ability to gain more living space at a much lower rate than adding to their home.